kbaggen/Cheapfathers-Bubble-Logger/README.md

 * Excact measument of brew size/liters as SBM/L is the backbone of SG calculation
 * Likely an update of polynomial based on you sensor/equipment

+### Atmospheric pressure and SBM - Indirectly impacting SG
+The Atmospheric pressure do impact on the amount of bubbles in the sense 50% more bubbles can be seen at very low pressure!
+My assuption is the bubbles is of lower size, and hence the release of CO2 is not higher, we just see more tiny bubbles so to speak.
+This can be handled by calculating in the excel sheet if you know the pressure!
+What I do is I have set 1020 hPa as my baseline and as the range of pressure in Denmark is at the very high 1040, and the very low 980 hPa, giving a range of 60 hPa.
+Hence, if the pressure is out of spec (1014-1020 hPa) I use teh follow function:

+1-((1020-x)/60)) = Y, where X is the pressure at the giving time!

+This turns for instance at very low pressure of 990 hPa: 1-((1020-980)/60)=Y <=> Y= 0.6, and this factor is then used to re-calculate the SBM as to compresate for the small bubbles.

+**Currently, the script hence only turn a working SG if your have high to normal pressure**

+**I plan to add a "BMP180 Digital temperature and pressure Sensor" and hence include this in comming code!**

 ### Facebook group (if any questions)
 https://www.facebook.com/groups/2176394599141882/